Schedule of Classes:

 3. The arguments and research which support your thesis should make the main body of the essay.

 4. Source material (books, but don't forget articles in journals and encyclopedias, even newspapers and personal interviews) should be integrated into your argument as evidence, example, or illustration.
 You MUST document the sources of all quotations, statistical information, and paraphrased material.
+In-text citations should have the form: (Author x), where x is the page number.
+Bibliographic information must be included in a Works Cited or References page at the end of the paper.

 5. Your conclusions must be clearly stated.
 They can be negative as well as positive.
 Don't worry if you find that your original thesis is insupportable.
 As long as your conclusion is based on your research negative results areas valuable as positive ones.
 Just re-write your introduction to reflect your results.